ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

-# Just another simple framework for writing and running selenium tests (Java + Maven + TestNG + Extent Reports)
+# Just another simple framework for writing and running selenium tests (Java + Maven + TestNG + Selenium + Extent Reports)

 ## Description

-The execution of each test begins with the opening of the url specified in CONFIG\tests.properties
+Specify start URL in config\tests.properties

-There you can also specify the grid address for the remote launch of the tests:
+There you can also specify selenium grid address for the remote launch of the tests:

 ```
 url = https://www.consumerreports.org/cro/a-to-z-index/products/index.htm